gregtwallace/certwarden.com/docs/2_getting_started/2_configuration_file.md

 # Configuration File

-Generally, LeGo should start up fine without making any changes afer installation and the default configuration is likely fine for most people.
+Generally, LeGo should start up fine without making any changes after installation and the default configuration is likely fine for most people.
 However, there is a config.yaml file in the application's /data folder that you may wish to review and change.